The Proof You Keep

 If you're evaluating enterprise AI in 2026, three questions separate the rentals from the assets:

 1. "What do we walk away with at contract end?"
-The answer should be: the weights, the training data, the evaluation harness, and the production workflow configuration.
+The answer should be: the reviewed records, reviewer notes, handoff files, evaluation context, and workflow configuration.

 3. "Whose model is this, legally?"
 Every enterprise contract should have a clear answer.
 In 2026, "ours" is the answer procurement teams are actually pushing for.